 How To Be Fully Prepared for A Job Interview

-You walk into the interview room, your eyes meet the interviewers and panic sets in.
-That feeling that you are blank consumes you and you end up not answering any of the asked questions professionally.
-You are rambling and by the time the interview ends, you are frustrated because you know that you are likely not to get that job.
+You walk into the interview room, your eyes meet the interviewers, and panic sets in.
+That feeling that you are blank consumes you, and you end up not answering any of the asked questions professionally.
+You ramble, and by the time the interview ends, you are frustrated because you know you will likely not get that job.

-It was your ideal job and you blew it because you were not fully prepared.
-So how do you ensure you are fully prepared for a job interview?
-To secure your dream job, it is essential to prepare, research, and practice.
+It was your ideal job, but you blew it unprepared.
+So, how do you ensure you are fully prepared for a job interview?
+To secure your dream job, preparing, researching, and practising is essential.

-Going into an interview without proper preparation is a guaranteed way to harm your chances of receiving an offer.
-Although interviews can be stressful, being fully prepared will enhance your confidence and enable you to demonstrate to potential employers why you are the ideal candidate for the position.
+Going into an interview without proper preparation will harm your chances of receiving an offer.
+Although interviews can be stressful, being fully prepared will enhance your confidence and enable you to demonstrate to potential employers why you are the ideal candidate.

-Here are some key ways to ensure you are completely set up for success in your next job interview.
+Here are some key ways to ensure you are completely set up for success in your following job interview.

 1. Research the Company Thoroughly

-It may sound so obvious, but thoroughly researching the company you are interviewing with is one of the most important steps in preparing.
+One of the most critical steps in preparing is thoroughly researching the company you are interviewing with.
 You want to walk into the interview already knowing as much as possible about the company, its mission, products/services, recent news stories, leadership team, and competitors.

-Statistics show that 47% of recruiters said they would reject a candidate who had little knowledge about the company to which they’re applying.
-Therefore, it is crucial to review their website, LinkedIn, and news articles.
+Statistics show that 47% of recruiters would reject a candidate with little knowledge about the company they’re applying to.
+Therefore, reviewing the company’s website, LinkedIn, and news articles is crucial.

 2. Master the Job Description